Evidence for Morning-to-Evening Limb Asymmetry on the Cool Low-Density Exoplanet WASP-107b: Methods

 We performed a column-by-column background subtraction with a linear fit along the Y direction to pixels Y=5 to 24 and Y=44 to 65 for all rate images.
 For the spectral extraction, we first fit the spectrum row-by-row along the dispersion direction of integration 647 with a smooth 40-knot univariate spline with SciPy in order to build a profile function as a function of wavelength.
 We used a co-variance weighted extraction \cite{schlawin2020jwstNoiseFloorI}, assuming a uniform correlation between pixels of 0.08 and a read noise of 14\,$e^-$.
 We extracted a rectangular aperture from 29 to 39 pixels in the Y direction and 4 to 1747 in the X direction.
 While this rectangular aperture does not track the curvature of the trace and could influence the absolute flux and aperture corrections, we normalized the spectra by the out-of-transit baseline, so this effect is not expected to affect the derived planet spectra.
 We used the profile along the Y direction to estimate the missing flux in pixels that marked as NaN and which deviate from the average profile by $\geq$30$\sigma$.

 We fit the resulting lightcurves produced by \texttt{tshirt} in the same method as for all reductions, which is described in Section~\ref{subsec:fitting_asymlimb}.
-The best-fit transmission spectra are compared to those of our other reductions in Figure~\ref{fig:comaringreductions} of the Extended Data.
+The best-fit transmission spectra are compared to those of our other reductions in Supplementary Figure~1.